What are Actions in Data Views?

-An action button can be configured for each record in a data view and typically allows further processing of this record in a BRYTER module.
-In the below vacation request example, managers would see all pending vacation requests in a data view and could click on Review to open a BRYTER module that allows them to approve or reject the request and update the status from "Pending" to "Rejected" or "Approved"
+Action buttons can be configured for each record in a Data View and typically allow further processing of this record in a BRYTER Module.
+In the below vacation request example, managers would see all pending vacation requests in a Data View and could select Review to open a BRYTER Module that allows them to approve or reject the request and update the status from "Pending" to "Rejected" or "Approved".

-- Type in the text that should be displayed in an additional Action column into the field Link label
+- Select Add a new action.
+Then, type in the text that should be displayed in an additional Actions column into the field Action name.

-- Select the Destination module from the dropdown under Link destination.
+- Select the Destination Module from the dropdown.

-- Type in the Key and select the correct Value from your case database.
-This value will be passed to the destination module.
+- Type in the Key.
+This key will be used as the Query Parameter Name of the URL Parameter Action Node.
+Select the correct Value from your Case Database.
+This value will be passed to the destination Module.
 This is the link between the Data View and the Module.

-- In your module, ensure that you include an Action node for URL parameter that can pick up or receive this value.
-The QUERY PARAMETER NAME needs to be an exact match of the Key in your data view action.
+- In your Module, ensure that you include an Action Node for URL Parameters that can pick up or receive this value.
+The QUERY PARAMETER NAME needs to be an exact match of the Key in your Data View Action.

 Keywords: dataview; dataviews; Datenansicht; Dashboard; case overview